esa/pagmo2/doc/sphinx/docs/python/tutorials/coding_udp_simple.rst

     0.0114226...

 wait a minute ... really?
 Python is two orders of magnitude slower than cpp?
 Do not panic.
 This is a very large problem and that for loop is not going to be super optimized in python.
-Lets see if we can do better in these cases ....
+Let's see if we can do better in these cases ....
 Let us use the jit decorator from numba to compile our fitness method into C code.

 .. doctest::